Pending | Enacted

 What is Sexual Harassment at work?

-The #MeToo movement, brought to the forefront something that, unfortunately, many people were already well aware of—sexual harassment in the workplace.
+The #MeToo movement brought to the forefront something that, unfortunately, many people were already well aware of—sexual harassment in the workplace.
 It’s an all-too-common occurrence that organizations and their HR leaders have fought long and hard to overcome.

 Still, instances of sexual harassment at work are not uncommon.
 In fact, employers paid a record $68.2 million in 2019 to settle claims of harassment made through the EEOC.
+Now states are addressing workplace sexual harassment with legislation that enhances federal regulations.
+These new state mandates strengthen sexual harassment prevention training requirements and help create a healthier workplace.

 Types of Harassment – What is Legally Considered Harassment